culturing/poems/Poems/2026-02-11/04 Real Strength.md

 that you care for your body and spirit, and simply refuse any invitations to lower yourself below strength, no matter the offer.
 It will not be easy, but that is why it is worth it.
-Thereby you will prove that you cannot be beaten down, that the power within you is real and a force to be reckoned with.
+Thereby you prove that you cannot be beaten down, that the power within you is real and a force to be reckoned with.